brewinapps/ios-maven-plugin/README.md

 33. ios.xcodeVersion            The path to the xcode version, which should be used for the build process
 34. ios.xcTestsScheme           Specifies the scheme, used for the execution of xctests
 35. ios.xcTestsDestination      Specifies the destination, used for the execution of xctests
+36. ios.xcTestsSdk              Specifies the sdk, used for the execution of xctests
-36. ios.provisioningProfileSpecifier           Specifies PROVISIONING_PROFILE_SPECIFIER in project file
+37. ios.provisioningProfileSpecifier           Specifies PROVISIONING_PROFILE_SPECIFIER in project file
-37. ios.developmentTeam           Specifies DEVELOPMENT_TEAM in project file
+38. ios.developmentTeam           Specifies DEVELOPMENT_TEAM in project file
-38. ios.resetSimulators           Specifies if iphone simulators should be resetted before testing
+39. ios.resetSimulators           Specifies if iphone simulators should be resetted before testing

 ### ios:deploy
 Deploys the IPA package as well as the generated dSYM.zip to HockeyApp